 Check with your instructor for her/his policy on how frequently e-mail and telephone messages will be returned.
-By institutional policy, instructors are asked to communicate with students online through VSU accounts (BlazeView and VSU e-mail).
-If you are registered for the course as a non-degree student, a VSU email account will be assigned to you for this semester.
+By institutional policy, instructors communicate with students online through VSU accounts (BlazeVIEW and VSU e-mail).
+Non-degree students receive VSU accounts as well.

-All discussion posts and assignment submissions for this online course must be sent via BlazeView.
-Your VSU email username serves as your BlazeView login.
+All discussion posts and assignment submissions for this online course must be sent via BlazeVIEW.
+Your VSU email username serves as your BlazeVIEW ID.
 The BlazeVIEW password requires at least one capital letter in it.
-See the section on 'Technical Requirements" on this syllabus for contact information in the case you need technical help.
+See the section on 'Technical Requirements' on this syllabus for contact information in the case you need technical help.